arnav-s/metl-sim/rosetta_protocol_metlv2/README.md

 The reason why it took so long was because I did two nstructs (so relax run time times 2) to test out  the functionality of the pairwise scoring and filter scores.
 Since these require different scoring, etc.

 This will output all the files and documents to `rosetta_protocol_metlv2/output/energize_outputs` .

+## Example run with CHTC

 Example run with CHTC for PR consistency (but may change if Arnav has different submission framework):